Joan White: Summer Stock

 In 1960, White and Grose were engaged to run the summer-stock season at the long-established Berkshire Playhouse in Stockbridge in western Massachusetts, a popular resort area.
 Over the next five years they presented a wide range of recent Broadway hits, classic revivals, musicals, and new arrivals.
 These included Come Blow Your Horn, A Streetcar Named Desire, My Fair Lady, The Teahouse of the August Moon, and Night Must Fall.
 They introduced Journey to Bahia by the Brazilian playwright Dias Gomes.
 Famous names such as Gloria Swanson and Gloria Grahame were pleased to take the trek from New York to appear.

 The Groses also ran a drama school based at the theatre.
 The students could take chorus parts in the plays and work in the scene shop and the wardrobe.

 For Shakespeare's quatercentenary they staged As You Like It in a bucolic setting inspired by Henri Rousseau, the Primitivist painter.
 They revived Cole Porter's little-known musical You Never Know, with White performing the title song.

 The Silver Cord, a revival from the 1920s, was presented as celebrating the work of a local playwright; Sidney Howard lived nearby.
 Time had not been kind to the play, nor had it been to the star, Sylvia Sidney.
 The Berkshire Eagle commented, "Miss Sidney is burdened with hopelessly bad lines as the mother; she is kind enough to forget some of them."

-In between summers White appeared in plays in New York and Boston including Trelawny of the "Wells" and A Passage to India, as well as television.
-In 1963 White played Mrs Gladstone in Invincible Mr Disraeli on Hallmark.
-Mrs Disraeli was Greer Garson, who was a friend of White's in their days in London.
+Between summers, White appeared in plays in New York and Boston including Trelawny of the "Wells" and A Passage to India, as well as television.
+In 1963, White played Mrs Gladstone in Invincible Mr Disraeli on Hallmark.
+Disraeli was Greer Garson, who was a friend of White's in their days in London.

-At the end of the 1964 season the society that owned the Berkshire Playhouse decided not to renew the Groses' contract.
+At the end of the 1964 season, the society that owned the Berkshire Playhouse decided not to renew the Groses' contract.
 For 1965 they bought the Yarmouth Playhouse on Cape Cod and presented a mix of fare including The Night of the Iguana, The Boy Friend, George Washington Slept Here, and plays for children in the daytime.
 Hermione Gingold and Eric Berry made a special appearance.

 White spent part of that summer in Boston rehearsing and previewing the much-anticipated new musical by Lerner and Lane, On a Clear Day You Can See Forever.
 It turned out to be much too long, and White's role was cut out along with several others.

 Roaming performances followed: Major Barbara in Boston, Serjeant Musgrave's Dance and Hugh Leonard's Stephen D in New York, and The Importance of Being Earnest and Misalliance in Cincinnati.
 There was also Blithe Spirit with Dirk Bogarde and Ruth Gordon for Hallmark TV.